 "Jez Butterworth's new play starts with the discovery of a body.
 For ten years Seamus Carney has been lying in a bog near the Irish border.
 Throughout that time his wife Caitlin has been living with Carney's brother Quinn and his seven children in a warmly chaotic Armagh farmhouse while upstairs Quinn's wraith-like wife languishes in bed.
 But as the Carney family gather to celebrate the day of the harvest, this other, uglier harvest from Northern Ireland's bloody soil cannot be ignored...
 It's easily the best new play of the year and arguably as mighty as Butterworth's 2009 smash hit Jerusalem.
 Where that play exuberantly summoned the unquiet souls of a mythical rural England, this one does something similar for Northern Ireland but this time through the concrete political context of 1981.
 Bobby Sands is on hunger strike, Margaret Thatcher is on the radio and the IRA are on the streets.
 Paddy Considine is tremendous as Quinn, the ex-IRA member and committed family man struggling to suppress both a violent past and a treacherous love for Donnelly's bright-eyed Caitlin.
 Butterworth is as interested in the future as he is the past."
 The Metro

-The Ferryman in London at the Gielgud Theatre previewed from 24 June 2014, opened on 8 July 2014 and closes on 6 January 2018
+The Ferryman in London at the Gielgud Theatre previewed from 24 June 2014, opened on 8 July 2014 and closed on 19 May 2018